tamarneumann/Neumann_Tamar_MCO152_2016_Hangman/README.md

-# Klein_G-mco152-2016F_hangman
-Gittie Klein and Tamar Neuman
-We plan to make a hangman game as our project.
-The user will be able to select how many letters the word should be and possibly a category for the word.
+This is a hangman term project I worked on with Gittie Klein.
+The user has an option to play against a friend, or the computer.
+See PDF file for slide presentation.